mcneel/developer.rhino3d.com/content/en/guides/grasshopper2/your-first-component-windows/index.md

 ### Debugging

-1. Set a breakpoint on line[^1] 69 of _HelloGrasshopper 2Component.cs_.
+1. Set a breakpoint on line[^1] 69 of _HelloGrasshopper2Component.cs_.
 You set breakpoints in Visual Studio by clicking in the gutter...
    ![Set a breakpoint](/images/gh2/your-first-component-windows-07.png)
 1. **Build** and **Run**.
 1. Note that at first the breakpoint is not loaded, and won't be until Grasshopper 2 loads.